 Job Scripts on Olivia

-The basic type of job on Olivia is the normal job.
+The default type of job on Olivia is the small job.
+It is meant for CPU jobs that need less than 256 CPUs.

 Memory usage is specified with --mem-per-cpu, in MiB (--mem-per-cpu=3600M) or GiB (--mem-per-cpu=4G).

 If a job tries to use more (resident) memory on a compute node than it requested, it will be killed.
 Note that it is the total memory usage on each node that counts, not the usage per task or cpu.
-So, for instance, if your job has two single-cpu tasks on a node and asks for 2 GiB RAM per cpu, the total limit on that node will be 4 GiB.
+So, for instance, if your job has two single-cpu tasks and asks for 2 GiB RAM per cpu, the total limit will be 4 GiB.
 The queue system does not care if one of the tasks uses more than 2 GiB, as long as the total usage on the node is not more than 4 GiB.

-A typical job specification for a normal job would be
+A typical job specification for a small job would be

 #SBATCH --account=MyProject